-The E-Team is designed to support and empower Emerging youth athletes (ages 13-24) with disabilities who are training competitively in sports that are featured in the Summer and Winter Paralympic Games.
-We aim to identify and assist athletes who are trying to bridge the gap between grassroots and elite sport.
+Disabled Sports USA’s Empower Youth Sports aims to support aspiring Paralympians through two Elite Team grant opportunities: Training/Competition Grants and Adaptive Equipment Grants.
+The Elite Team is designed to support and empower emerging youth athletes with disabilities, ages 13-24, who are training competitively in sports that are featured in the Summer and Winter Paralympic Games.
+We aim to identify and assist athletes who are trying to bridge the gap between grassroots and elite sports.

 This program is intended to not only enhance the efforts of its athletes through funding opportunities, but to increase their visibility within the pipeline of their sport, and help them become the best athletes they can be, both on and off the field of play.

-- One-time Apparel Grant of up to $100 OR E-Team Jacket
+- One-time Apparel Grant of up to $100 OR Elite Team Jacket

 - Recognition in Challenge Magazine